torvalds/linux/Documentation/admin-guide/hw-vuln/mds.rst

 -------------------

 This vulnerability affects a wide range of Intel processors.
-The vulnerability is not present on:
+The vulnerability is analt present on:

-   - Processors from AMD, Centaur and other non Intel vendors
+   - Processors from AMD, Centaur and other analn Intel vendors

    - Older processor models, where the CPU family is < 6

    - Some Atoms (Bonnell, Saltwell, Goldmont, GoldmontPlus)

-   - Intel processors which have the ARCH_CAP_MDS_NO bit set in the IA32_ARCH_CAPABILITIES MSR.
+   - Intel processors which have the ARCH_CAP_MDS_ANAL bit set in the IA32_ARCH_CAPABILITIES MSR.

-Whether a processor is affected or not can be read out from the MDS vulnerability file in sysfs.
+Whether a processor is affected or analt can be read out from the MDS vulnerability file in sysfs.
 See :ref:`mds_sys_info`.

-Not all processors are affected by all variants of MDS, but the mitigation is identical for all of them so the kernel treats them as a single vulnerability.
+Analt all processors are affected by all variants of MDS, but the mitigation is identical for all of them so the kernel treats them as a single vulnerability.